-Our geology program prepares students for careers in a range of fields
+Our geology program prepares students for careers in a range of fields -- from

-undergraduate, masters and doctoral degrees.
+masters and doctoral degrees.

-The strengths are related to the natural resources and environmental
+The strengths are related to the natural resources and environmental needs of West

-Mountains.
 Coursework and research in geology, geophysics, hydrogeology and environmental

 geology have recently been expanded to meet the growing demand in these fields.

 and stratigraphy, environmental geology, geophysics, hydrogeology, mineralogy,

 metamorphic petrology, paleontology, petroleum geology, Quaternary geology and

 geomorphology, structural geology and tectonics.

-The program runs a five-week summer field camp in South Dakota, Wyoming and
+The program runs a five-week summer field camp in South Dakota, Wyoming and Montana.

-The program maintains a partnership with the West Virginia Geological and Economic Survey, located in Morgantown.
+West Virginia Geological and Economic Survey, located in Morgantown.
 We

 have also established strong ties with both energy and environmental industries

 to train marketable students and produce research relevant for industrial needs.